AustinStinn/Past-Tense-Quiz/README.md

-# Past-Tense-Quiz
+# Quizzz
-This is a past tense quiz, and its help you if had a problem with past tense in english
+This is a quiz page, and its help you if had a problem with some education in school